nathanhoad/klein/README.md

 });
 ```

-For models with [custom type definition](#custom-types), the custom instances are passed to the hooks.
+For models with a [custom type definition](#custom-types), the custom instances are passed to the hooks.

 #### `createdAt` and `updatedAt`